Restaurants in Padstow- Paul Ainsworth at No6 Review

 We had a great evening at Paul Ainsworth at No6 with great friends.
 Excellent food and service in an informal and relaxed atmosphere.
 This all leaves you feeling extremely content and happy with the world.
 Highly recommended.

-For more of our restaurants for a special occasion recommendations click here.
+Check out our recommendation for restaurants for a special occasion here.